Ibrahimmohammedevuti/CRYPTO-AUTO-TRADING-BOT/README.md

    - I allocate capital dynamically based on the performance of each trading pair.
    - The bot will adjust the position size for each pair to optimize overall portfolio returns.

+Remember to customize the trading pairs and adjust the position sizes based on your desired portfolio allocation.
+Happy diversified trading! 🚀📊🌟

 contact me on the following email, version 3 is not free==> ibrahimmohammedevuti@gmail.com